facelessuser/soupsieve/docs/src/markdown/index.md

 >>> soup = bs4.BeautifulSoup(text, 'html5lib')
 ```

-Then create you can begin to use Soup Sieve to select:
+Then you can begin to use Soup Sieve to select:

 ```pycon3
 >>> import soupsieve as sv